elidupree/live-prop-test/README.md

 3. If any tests are running, store the string representations of the arguments.
 4. Call the original function and store its return value.
 5. For each test group that is running, evaluate the postcondition expressions.
-6. Returns the stored result.
+6. Return the stored result.

 On each function call, if *any* tests are run, we always begin by generating String representations of the inputs.
 So if the inputs are large, the testing will take nontrivial time even if the conditions are trivial.
 This is a safe default, because – if a postcondition fails – we can always print out the original values of the failing inputs, even if there was interior mutability.
 (And as always, the test being expensive won't slow down the program much, only make the test run less often.)
 We may add a way to override this behavior in the future – please post an issue on the repository if you have a use case that needs it!